 That is one beautiful piece of meat, isn’t it?
 It’s from that new charcuterie shop in town that I mentioned in the last post.
 The owner knows our family now.
 We’re there on on a weekly basis to pick out something special for dinner, as well as some fun impulse buys like beef jerky, smokey beef sticks, or perro calientes (yes, those would be hot dogs).
 Last week they had these beautiful thick-cut pork loin chops that were calling out for a simple preparation so that they could take center stage.
 Just a quick marinade of olive oil, fresh chopped rosemary from the garden, garlic, salt, and pepper readied them for a sear in a hot skillet before finishing up in the oven.

-At our natural foods store across the parking lot, we found some bunches of tender asparagus that we roasted alongside the pork chops, and we made some rice pilaf to round out the meal.
-Note that this recipe is more a method, since the timing will depend on the thickness of your pork chops.
+Note that this recipe is more a method than an exact recipe, since the timing will depend on the thickness of your pork chops.ย Have a reliable meat thermometer handy.
 These were definitely some of the thickest we had ever eaten, but this method produces pork chops that are nice and caramelized outside and still moist inside.

 Pan-Roasted Pork Loin Chops with Rosemary